petr-panteleyev/jpackage-maven-plugin/src/site/markdown/examples/profiles.md

 </project>
 ```

-With above execution configuration the following command lines can be used regardles of the platform:
+With above execution configuration the following command lines can be used regardless of the platform:

 ```
 mvn clean package jpackage:jpackage